Bliss — Architecture

 Every classified transaction records its classificationSource:

-EXACT_MATCH— from the in-memory cacheVECTOR_MATCH— from pgvector similarityLLM— from Gemini FlashUSER_OVERRIDE— manually set by the user
+EXACT_MATCH— from the in-memory cacheVECTOR_MATCH— from pgvector similarityLLM— from the configured LLM provider (viaservices/llm/factory)USER_OVERRIDE— manually set by the user

 Storage Abstraction